AspenBen/course-brush-of-skill-improvement/README.md

 Ubuntu version v1.0

-The program will watch the screen, wait 'confirm' button appear.
-When button of 'confirm' appear in the screen, the cursor move to it and click.

 before you run it, you should install packet it depend on, like pyautogui.

 you should run follow command: